Observation-Management-Service/ewms-task-management-service/README.md

 A Task Management Service for EWMS

-The TMS is the singular component responsible for communication between the [WMS](https://github.com/Observation-Management-Service/ewms-workflow-management-service) and an [HTCondor](https://htcondor.org/) pool: it is ran on a HTCondor access point (AP).
+The TMS is the central component responsible for communication between the [WMS](https://github.com/Observation-Management-Service/ewms-workflow-management-service) and an [HTCondor](https://htcondor.org/) pool.
+It runs on an HTCondor access point (AP).
 This service:

-- **starts** condor clusters for new taskforces (1:1), see [taskforce](https://github.com/Observation-Management-Service/ewms-workflow-management-service#taskforce),
+- **Starts** condor clusters for new taskforces (1:1), see [taskforce](https://github.com/Observation-Management-Service/ewms-workflow-management-service#taskforce).
-- **stops** condor clusters (`condor_rm`) when needed, and
+- **Stops** condor clusters (`condor_rm`) when necessary.
-- **watches** condor clusters, aggregates taskforce-level stats, and relays information to the WMS.
+- **Watches** condor clusters, aggregates taskforce-level stats, and relays information to the WMS.

 ## Overview

-In short, the TMS receives its orders from the Workflow Management Service ([WMS](https://github.com/Observation-Management-Service/ewms-workflow-management-service)).
+In short, the TMS receives its instructions from the Workflow Management Service ([WMS](https://github.com/Observation-Management-Service/ewms-workflow-management-service)).

 ### Starting and Stopping Taskforces/Clusters

-Internally, the service makes routine calls to the WMS for whether to start or stop clusters for specified taskforces.
+Internally, the service makes routine calls to the WMS to determine whether to start or stop clusters for specific taskforces.

 ### Watching the Job Event Logs

-Concurrently, the service sends relevant updates to the WMS for each taskforce in a job event log.
-Taskforces will share a job event log if they commence on the same day.
-A new file is created when needed.
-Files are deleted after a period of inactivity.
+Concurrently, the service sends updates to the WMS for each taskforce in a job event log.
+Taskforces share a job event log if they start on the same day.
+A new file is created as needed, and files are deleted after a period of inactivity.

-For statelessness, when the TMS restarts, aggregated taskforce updates will be re-sent to the WMS.
-The WMS knows how to deal with this.
+For statelessness, when the TMS restarts, aggregated taskforce updates will be re-sent to the WMS, which handles these appropriately.

 ## How to Build